flowtick/graphs/docs/graphml.md

 ## GraphML support

-`graphs` supports rendering and loading (currently only on the JVM) of graphs to GraphML XML.
+`graphs` supports exporting and loading of graphs to GraphML XML.
+This format is used by the [yed editor](https://www.yworks.com/products/yed), so graphs can be edited and layouted there.

-You need to add the `graphs-graphml` dependency to use that:
+You need to add the `graphs-graphml` dependency to use it:

 @@@vars
 ```scala